Electric Penrose process in the spacetime of a quantum-corrected Reissner-Nordstr\"om black hole: Introduction

 The paper is organized as follows.
-In Sec.~\ref{section2}, we first provide a brief review on the quantum-corrected RN BH and analyze its horizon structure.
+In section~\ref{section2}, we first provide a brief review on the quantum-corrected RN BH and analyze its horizon structure.
 We then investigate the motion of charged particles around this BH.
-In Sec.~\ref{section3}, we discuss the negative-energy states of charged particles and systematically study the electric Penrose process in this quantum-corrected spacetime.
-In Sec.~\ref{section4}, we examine the motion of charged particles during the general electric Penrose process.
-The motion of particles in a special class of the electric Penrose process is discussed in Sec.~\ref{section5}.
-Finally, a summary is provided in Sec.~\ref{section6}.
+In section~\ref{section3}, we discuss the negative-energy states of charged particles and systematically study the electric Penrose process in this quantum-corrected spacetime.
+In section~\ref{section4}, we examine the motion of charged particles during the general electric Penrose process.
+The motion of particles in a special class of the electric Penrose process is discussed in section~\ref{section5}.
+Finally, a summary is provided in section~\ref{section6}.
 Throughout this paper, we adopt geometric units with $G=c=1$, and for numerical calculations we set the BH mass $M=1$.